 - Direct messaging someone who doesn’t want to chat privately: Even if students have no intention of bullying or sexually harassing someone, they should respect other students’ boundaries just as they would in person.

 - Turning on the camera when not presentable: It’s tempting to get very comfortable while on a video call, but it’s never appropriate for students to turn on their camera while not fully dressed, sitting on the toilet, or in some other inappropriate situation.

 - Commenting on someone’s appearance: This includes body shaming, sexualizing someone’s appearance, and generally making comments about the way someone else looks.

 Ignoring these guidelines and engaging in inappropriate behavior in your online classes could lead to serious repercussions, including disciplinary charges from the university or even potential legal trouble.

 Hire a student defense attorney in DC today

 If you’ve been falsely accused of online sexual harassment, it’s crucial that you contact a student defense attorney immediately.
-DC Student Defense has the experience and knowledge to make sure your rights are respected and that the truth comes out.
-Contact us today to schedule a free consultation.
+DC Student Defense has the experience and knowledge to ensure your rights are respected and that the truth comes out.
+Contact us today to schedule a consultation.

 These materials have been prepared by Cohen Seglias for informational purposes only and are not intended and should not be construed as legal advice.